Department Chair

 Malloy Hall 402

-Kevin Lo, professor in the Department of Humanistic Management and Hospitality, is a graduate of the USF joint Master of Business Administration (MBA) - Master of Arts in Asia Pacific Studies (MAPS) program.
+Kevin Lo is a professor at the University of San Francisco, School of Management.
+He is also a graduate of the USF joint Master of Business Administration (MBA) - Master of Arts in Asia Pacific Studies (MAPS) program.
 His scholarly work and teaching focus on emotional and cultural intelligence.

 Education: